 Nobody likes having an itchy or irritated skin and your dog is no different.
 Unfortunately, skin problems are very common in canines and shouldn’t be ignored.
 Fortunately, most causes of skin problems in dogs are not difficult to address and treat.
 Some can even be prevented.

 Blisters, hair loss, itchiness, redness, scabs and ulcers are possible symptoms of pemphigus foliaceus (autoimmune skin disease).
 Skin sores can also be caused by canine lupus (autoimmune disorder).

 Bacterial Skin Infections

 Dry or irritated skin can lead to dandruff in dogs.
-Once your vet has determined the cause (e.g. nutritional deficiencies or hormonal imbalances) it can be addressed.
+Once your veterinarian has determined the cause (e.g. nutritional deficiencies or hormonal imbalances), it can be addressed.

 Flea Allergy Dermatitis

 Flea allergy dermatitis (FAD) is one cause of skin problems in dogs.
 Affected dogs are allergic to flea saliva and experience severe itching after even just one or two bites.
 Dogs that don’t suffer from FAD also experience itching, but not on the same level.

 An environmental allergy can be difficult to pinpoint and manage.
 Examples of environmental allergens include dust, mold and pollen.

 Food allergies can lead to itchy ears, face, paws and butt, as well as stomach problems.
 Common allergens include proteins, dairy and wheat.